codesteller07/fresh-food/README.md

 # Meal Store Website

+#### Clone this repo and install module npm i and run command npm run dev to start the project

 ## This project is a single page application (SPA) that utilizes the MealDB API to fetch meal data from a store.
 Users can browse meals, save their favorites, and generate random meals.

 Features